Sascha Proudlove

 Training & Qualifications

-Sascha holds an MBA from Columbia Business School and a BA from Dartmouth College.
-She is a graduate of the Meyler Campbell Business Coach Programme.
-She is certified in the use of psychometric assessments including Hogan Inventories™, DISC®, and MBTI.
-She frequently uses 360 Interviews in her coaching engagements.
+- Certified in the use of psychometric assessments including Hogan Inventories™, DISC®, and MBTI, and frequently uses 360 Interviews in her coaching engagements.

 Current Clients